ptvan/ptvan.github.io/_posts/2025-01-07-multimodal-data-integration.md

 ### Assumptions and caveats

 Data integration presumes that the sum is better than its parts.
-For example, suppose you have an experiment where cells are treated with a drug, along with an unexposed control, and transcript and proteome data are collected.
+For example, suppose you have an experiment where cells are treated with a drug, along with an unexposed control.
+You imaged the cells, and transcript and proteome data are both collected.
 In the transcriptomic data, you see a number of genes being over-expressed in the treated group.
 Similarly in the proteomic data, you see the proteins from these genes also being over-expressed in the treated cells.
 So the two datasets are responding in the same direction: the exposed cells are up-transcribing some genes, then all those transcripts are being made into more proteins compared to the control.

 However, it's just as likely that the response in the two datasets are **not** in the same direction, at least not across all features (matched gene-protein in this case).
 Maybe only 80% of the up-regulated genes have increased protein counts, while the remaining have similar counts, or maybe even decreased protein counts.
 What does that mean ?

 It is important to ensure that the conclusions you are drawing are not confounded by biological or statistical problems.
 Some questions to ask yourself:

-- Were the samples processed in comparable ways across different assays ?
-Were all samples processed identically within the same assay ?
+- Were the samples processed in comparable ways across _different_ assays ?
+Within the _same_ assay, were all samples processed identically ?
 - Do the assays have the same sensitivity and dynamic range ?
 A large change in one assay may be undetectable in the other.
 - Are the datasets normalized in the same way ?
 Are the same samples/features outliers in both datasets ?
 - Do the timescales make sense ?
-Biological processes take time but many experiments are snapshots of cell states and your sampling may have missed the response.
+Biological processes take time but many experiments are snapshots of cell states, and your sampling may have missed the response.
+- How do you combine _quantitative_ datasets _qualitative_ datasets, or _count_ datasets with _categorical_ ?

 If you have ruled all these problems out, _perhaps_ your data has generated some new insights.

 ### Approaches and implementations

 There are multiple ways to integrate data from multiple assays.
-In order of increasing sophistication:
+In order of increasing sophistication, some of them are:

 #### Conceptual overlap

-This approach involves simply comparing individual genes or proteins that share the same function and/or response across different datasets.
+This approach involves simply comparing individual genes or proteins that share the same functional annotation and/or response across different datasets.
 Many of the assumptions and caveats above apply.

 #### Manually modeling the datasets together

 The conceptual overlap approach above isn't very sophisticated.
 For example, we only get _which_ predictors may be relevant, not their relative _importance_.
 This can be addressed by manually specifying a linear model that covers both datasets, which would also give you quantitative results like confidence intervals and p-values.
 The usual modeling caveats of picking the correct underlying distributions, data normalization and scaling, and correctly specifying covariates apply.

 #### Factor analysis